 And then there are capital gains taxes.
 If your house has appreciated quite a bit, you may have to pay this tax (which is based on the difference between purchase and sale prices, minus the cost of documented improvements).
 There are, however, some pretty generous exemptions, but just bear in mind that Uncle Sam may take a cut.

-So if you’re wondering, “What should I budget for if I sell my house on my own in North Carolina & New Jersey?” you now know the answer is . . . quite a lot, actually.
+So if you’re wondering, “What should I budget for if I sell my house on my own in throughout the USA?” you now know the answer is . . . quite a lot, actually.